Rosanna Arquette: Career

-In 2017, Arquette alleged (along with almost a hundred other women from the entertainment industry), that the then film producer Harvey Weinstein sexually harassed her, threatened her because of her refusal to enter his hotel room, and subsequently saw to it that she was paid less for Pulp Fiction, then no longer cast her in A-list lead roles because of her rejection of his quid pro quo sexual harassment proposition; Weinstein was convicted of sex offences in 2020.
+In 2017, Arquette alleged (along with almost a hundred other women from the entertainment industry) that the film producer Harvey Weinstein sexually harassed her, threatened her because of her refusal to enter his hotel room, and subsequently saw to it that she was paid less for Pulp Fiction, then no longer cast her in A-list lead roles because of her rejection of his quid pro quo sexual harassment proposition; Weinstein was convicted of sex offences in 2020.
 When news broke about Weinstein's sexual offending in October 2017, Arquette was one of the first actresses to speak openly about his misconduct, with Ronan Farrow for The New Yorker and The New York Timess Jodi Kantor.
-In the documentary Untouchable (2019) about Weinstein focusing on those who accused him of sexual abuse, Arquette, Paz de la Huerta, and Erika Rosenbaum were among those interviewed.
+In the documentary Untouchable (2019) about Weinstein, focusing on those who accused him of sexual abuse, Arquette, Paz de la Huerta, and Erika Rosenbaum were among those interviewed.

 Arquette has expanded into directing, including the documentaries Searching for Debra Winger (2002) and All We Are Saying (2005); she also produced both projects.
 Arquette appeared in What About Brian as Nicole Varsi and in Showtime's The L Word as Cherie Jaffe.
 She also guest-starred in Malcolm in the Middle as a healer named Anita.

 In 2009, she joined Fit Parent Magazine, founded by Craig Knight, as Editor at Large.
 Arquette starred in the 2011 French thriller The Divide, directed by Xavier Gens.
 She had a featured role in the 2012 comedy Peace, Love & Misunderstanding with Jane Fonda.

-In an August 8, 2019 interview with TheWrap, Arquette said the FBI advised her to make her Twitter account private after online critics complained about her tweeting that she had shame for being "white and privileged".